JimDesu/basis-lang/spec.md

 means `(testA OR testB) AND (testC OR (testD OR testE))`.
 Each `|`-chain locally resolves a disjunction; only the failure that ultimately escapes — from a conjunct whose disjunctive alternatives were exhausted — is what the enclosing `?`-family construct sees.
 The failure value surfaced is the failure of the last-tried alternative in whichever conjunct gave up.

 `%` does not combine with `??` (no failure-escape to elevate) and does not pair with `-`.
+A `.scope` block (§3.17) composes in failure flow exactly as `%` does, including in guard position; it adds only the scope-local declaration, storage-reclamation, and cleanup-boundary semantics of §3.17.

 #### Frame-exit hooks: `@` and `@!`

-`@` (DO_ON_EXIT) registers a body that runs at frame exit, regardless of whether the frame exits via success or failure. `@!` (DO_ON_EXIT_FAIL) registers a body that runs only on failure exits.
-Neither construct sees nor consumes the propagating failure; the bodies execute as if no failure were active, even when the frame is exiting via failure.
+`@` (DO_ON_EXIT) registers a body that runs at scope exit, regardless of whether the scope exits via success or failure. `@!` (DO_ON_EXIT_FAIL) registers a body that runs only on failure exits.
+Neither construct sees nor consumes the propagating failure; the bodies execute as if no failure were active, even when the scope is exiting via failure.

-The `@` and `@!` markers are **frame-lifetime-tied**.
-They register a body against the enclosing command's frame; the body executes at that frame's retirement, in reverse registration order.
-Value-lifetime-tied cleanup is the separate province of the obligation system (§10); the `@`/`@!` hooks themselves have no class-level form — no class-level declaration causes implicit registration of a hook for frame slots of any particular type (§3.13).
+The `@` and `@!` markers are **scope-lifetime-tied**.
+They register a body against the nearest enclosing scope — the command frame or an enclosing `.scope` block (§3.17); the body executes at that scope's end, in reverse registration order.
+Value-lifetime-tied cleanup is the separate province of the obligation system (§10); the `@`/`@!` hooks themselves have no class-level form — no class-level declaration causes implicit registration of a hook for slots of any particular type (§3.13).
 The discipline that governs *when* these blocks fire under a propagating failure is in §4.11.

 ### 4.5 Block-Marker Composition